MorrisMA/M65C02A/README.md

 XC3S200A-4VQG100I.
 Speeds in excess of 40+ MHz are reported in an XC6SLX9-3FGG256I FPGA.

 Improved the support for 16-bit relative addressing.
-Incorporated the following instructions:
+Incorporated and tested the following instructions:

     COP zp                                      : CO-Processor Trap - 0xFFF4, X <= operand